 - Make it into a round cake for birthdays or special occasions.
-Grease a 9 inch round cake pan with vegetable oil and line with parchment paper.
+Grease a 9-inch round cake pan with vegetable oil and line it with parchment paper.
 Bake for 50-55 minutes at 350f/177c.
 Let it cool then frost if preferred.
 Try it with my small batch cream cheese frosting.

 - Other add-ins: chopped walnuts or pecans.

 - Storage/Shelf-life: Place in an air-tight container or cover with foil or plastic wrap to prevent drying out.
 Banana bread is good for 1 day at normal room temperature and 1 week in the fridge if properly stored.